brocktubre/MeanMenu/README.md

 ##########################################
 Hello there!
-Visit [live app] (http:brocktubre.com:3000) to see the MeanMenu in aciton.
+Visit [this link] (http:brocktubre.com:3000) to see the MeanMenu in aciton.

 To use applcaiton as an Admin use: testadmin